 - Your lifestyle habits, including your diet, exercise routine, and use of tobacco or alcohol.

-It is important to be honest and accurate when answering these questions, as this information will be used to determine your eligibility for a life insurance policy and the premiums you will pay.
+It is essential to be honest and accurate when answering these questions, as this information will be used to determine your eligibility for a life insurance policy and the premiums you will pay.
 If you do not disclose your diagnosis of Cerebral Palsy and it is discovered later, it could affect your coverage or the payout of your policy.

-It is also a good idea to have a copy of your medical records and a list of medications you are taking with you when you apply for life insurance.
-This can help the insurance company get a better understanding of your condition and its management.
+It is also a good idea to have a copy of your medical records and a list of medications you take when applying for life insurance.
+This can help the insurance company better understand your condition and its management.

 What life insurance rate can I qualify for?